-The FDEP and the FWC are the lead state agencies in Florida for responding to the impacts of the Deepwater Horizon oil spill and the resulting restoration process.
-Restoration projects submitted through the FDEP are considered for funding under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast (RESTORE) Act Comprehensive Plan Component, the NRDA, and the NFWF's GEBF.
+The FDEP and the FWC are the lead state agencies in Florida for responding to the impacts of the 2010 Deepwater Horizon oil spill and the resulting restoration process.
+Restoration projects submitted to FDEP's Deepwater Horizon project portal are considered for funding under the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast Act (RESTORE Act) Comprehensive Plan Component, the NRDA, and the NFWF's GEBF.

-RESTORE
+RESTORE Act

-The RESTORE Act of 2012 allocates to the Gulf Coast Restoration Trust Fund 80 percent of the CWA administrative and civil penalties resulting from the oil spill.
-The major means of allocation under the RESTORE Act are as follows:
+The RESTORE Act of 2012 allocates to the Gulf Coast Restoration Trust Fund 80 percent of administrative and civil penalties resulting from the oil spill.
+The primary means of allocation under the RESTORE Act are as follows: